designingsean/Timeclock/README.md

 ----
 1. Exportable file to make it easier to upload to ADP or similar.

-2. Easy settings to change pay period start day and length.
+2. Easy settings to change pay period start day.

-3. Overtime indicators
+3. Overtime indicators.

+4. Comparison against scheduled hours.

 License
 -------